apache/commons-crypto/README.md

 | chimera.crypto.cipher.transformation | AES/CTR/NoPadding | The value is identical to the transformations described in the Cipher section of the Java Cryptography Architecture Standard Algorithm Name Documentation.
 Currently only "AES/CTR/NoPadding" algorithm is supported.|
 | chimera.crypto.cipher.classes | com.intel.chimera.crypto.OpensslCipher, com.intel.chimera.crypto.JceCipher | Comma-separated list of cipher classes which implement cipher algorithm of "AES/CTR/NoPadding".
 A cipher implementation encapsulates the encryption and decryption details.
 The first  available implementation appearing in this list will be used. |

 ## Building from the source code
 Building from the source code is an option when your OS platform and CPU architecture is not supported.
-To build chimera, you need Git, JDK (1.6 or higher), g++ compiler (mingw in Windows) etc.
+To build Chimera, you need JDK 1.7 or higher, OpenSSL 1.0.1c or higher, etc.

     $ git clone https://github.com/intel-hadoop/chimera.git
     $ cd chimera